abrartarafder/ttc-network-analysis/README.md

 ## Notes

-- Most scripts read from `dataset/completegtfs/`; several also fall back to `dataset/Complete GTFS/`.
+- Most scripts read from `dataset/completegtfs/` and several also fall back to `dataset/Complete GTFS/`.